Law of Taiwan: Codification of Republic of China Law

 After the Kuomintang consolidated its rule over China in Northern Expedition, the Nationalist government succeeded in codifying all the major civil, criminal, and commercial laws of China: the Criminal Code (1928), the Code of Criminal Procedure (1928), the Civil Code (1929), the Code of Civil Procedure (1929), the Insurance Law (1929), the Company Law (1929), the Maritime Law (1929), the Negotiable Instruments Law (1929), Bankruptcy Law (1935), and the Trademark Law (1936).
 The laws enacted by the Kuomintang were largely based on drafts formed during the late Qing dynasty.
-At the end of Qing Dynasty, the government has recruited some Japanese law experts to draft the law for China.
+At the end of Qing Dynasty, the government recruited some Japanese law experts to draft the law for China.
 Tokyo High Court judge Yoshimasa Matsuoka (松岡 義正) has drafted the first 3 Chapters (General Provision, Law of Obligation Law of Real Property) of the Civil Code, as well as the Code for Civil Procedure, for the Qing Empire.
 Professor Koutarou Shida (志田 鉀太郎) drafted the Commercial Law.
-However, before these draft bills being enacted, the Qing dynasty was overthrown, with China descending into warlordism for the ensuring decade.
+However, before these draft bills being enacted, the Qing dynasty was overthrown, with China descending into warlordism for the ensuing decade.

 In the area of constitutional law, the Taiwan uses the 2005 Additional Articles which amend the original 1947 Constitution.
 Significant changes have been made to take into account the fact that the Government of the Republic of China only controls Taiwan and surrounding islands since the 1950s.